HakanUst/QOVR-splines-geometric-modeling/README.md

 The uploaded ZIP file (`applsci_supplementary-4383815.zip`) includes the Excel data sheets used in the experimental evaluations of this study.

 - **File Name:** `applsci_supplementary_data.xlsx`
-- **Data Content:** This file contains the interpolation values of the QOVR curve generated for different internal parametric knots using the user interface are shown in Figure 7.
+- **Data Content:** This file contains the interpolation values of the QOVR spline generated for different internal parametric knots using the user interface are shown in Figure 7.

 ## Structure of the Excel File

 Brief explanation of the columns for all sheets included in the dataset:
-- **Columns A-C: The initial independent local parabola Q1(r)
+- **Columns A-C: The initial local parabola Q1(r)
-- **Columns G-I : The intermediate independent local parabola Q2(s)
+- **Columns G-I : The intermediate local parabola Q2(s)
-- **Columns K-M: The terminal independent local parabola Q3(u)
+- **Columns K-M: The terminal local parabola Q3(u)
-- **Columns Q-Q: Composite spline coordinates C(t)
+- **Columns Q-Q: QOVR spline coordinates C(t)

 Brief explanation of the sheets:"The dataset consists of the QOVR spline values exported from the software (using a step size of 0.01) corresponding to the internal parametric knots"
 - **Sheet 1: rip=0.5, sip=0.5, uip=0.5, tip=0.5.